 The Princeton University Graduate Housing Office will send the contract for an apartment or a dormitory if you apply by the application deadline.
 Housing assignments are based on availability; your offer will be for a space within a dormitory, annex, or apartment.
 Specific instructions regarding arrival information will be provided to you from the Housing Office.
 Additional information can be found on the Graduate Housing Office website.

-Apartment key pick up for new Graduate Students - If you arrive in Princeton during business hours, Monday through Friday, 8:45am to 4:30pm, you may pick up your key at the Housing Office, located on the 5th floor of New South Building.
-After business hours, keys can be picked up at Public Safety, located at 200 Elm Drive.
+Apartment key pick up for new Graduate Students - If you arrive in Princeton during business hours, Monday through Friday, 8:45am to 4:30pm, you may pick up your key at the Housing Office, located at 330 Alexander St. After business hours, keys can be picked up at Public Safety, located at 200 Elm Drive.
 Please note: If you have been assigned to Lakeside Apartments, you will pick-up your keys directly from the Lakeside Office located at 1 Lakeside Drive.
 If you plan to arrive after business hours or over the weekend at any location, you will need to notify the Graduate Housing Office or the Lakeside Apartments Office one week in advance to ensure your keys and welcome packet are available.
 For more information please visit the Graduate Student Housing website.

 NEW SCHOLARS (PostDocs, Researchers, Faculty)